oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 ## Task 3: Write an Authenticate Function

 The authentication function is the function called at login.
-It takes in a username and password and queries the user credentials table to see if the account exists, if the account is enabled (**ACCOUNT_STATUS** flag is 1) and if the password is correct.
-This particular implementation allows users to login with their username *or* email.
+It takes in a username and password and queries the user credentials table to see if the account exists, if the account is enabled (**ACCOUNT_STATUS** flag is 1), and if the password is correct.
+This particular implementation allows users to log in with their username *or* email.
 If you’d like, you can modify this authentication function so that *only the username* or *only the email* can be used for login.

 1. Navigate to the SQL Code Editor by clicking the dropdown arrow next to **SQL Workshop** and selecting **SQL Commands**.